-The center of Rome remains the preferred stomping ground for well-heeled visitors and well-established families, but with several large universities Rome also has a thriving student population living with the city.
+The center of Rome remains the preferred stomping ground for well-heeled visitors and well-established families, but with several large universities, Rome also has a thriving student population living within the city.

 The most popular neighborhoods for students in Rome tend to combine vicinity to classes with affordable living and plenty of nightlife options.
 Still central, these areas have a completely different vibe from the rest of the Eternal City.